A laparoscopy is a surgical procedure that may be used to diagnose and treat various conditions, including endometriosis.

 - Endometriosis is suspected to be causing infertility.

-- An abnormal mass has been detected on your ovary, called ovarian endometrioma.
+- An abnormal mass, called ovarian endometrioma, has been identified on your ovary

 Laparoscopic surgery isn’t suitable for everyone.
 Hormone therapy, a less invasive form of treatment, may be prescribed first.
-Endometriosis that affects the bowel or bladder may require further surgery.
+Endometriosis that affects the bowel or bladder may require a more extensive surgery.

-You may be instructed to not eat or drink for at least eight hours leading up to the procedure.
+You may be instructed to not eat or drink for at least 8 hours leading up to the procedure.
 Most laparoscopies are outpatient procedures.
 That means you don’t need to stay at the clinic or hospital overnight.
-However, if there are complications, you may need to stay longer.
+If there are complications, you may need to stay longer.
 It’s a good idea to pack a few personal items just in case.

 Arrange for a partner, family member, or friend to drive you home and stay with you after your procedure.
-General anesthesia can cause nausea and vomiting, too.
+General anesthesia, which allows an individual to go into a sleep-like state during a procedure and feel no pain, can cause nausea and vomiting in some people.
 Having a bag or bin ready for the car ride home is a good idea.

-You’ll be given a general or a local anesthetic prior to the surgery to induce either general or local anesthesia.
-Under general anesthesia, you’ll fall asleep and not feel any pain.
+Laparoscopy is almost always done under general anesthesia, and once it’s administered, you’ll fall asleep and not feel any pain.
 It’s usually administered through an intravenous (IV) line, but may also be given orally.

-During the laparoscopy, your surgeon will make an incision in your abdomen, typically under your bellybutton.
+During a laparoscopy, your surgeon will make a tiny incision in your abdomen, typically under your belly button.
 Next, a small tube called a cannula is inserted into the opening.
-The cannula is used to inflate the abdomen with gas, usually carbon dioxide or nitrous oxide.
+The cannula is used to inflate the abdomen with gas, usually carbon dioxide.
 This helps your surgeon to see the inside of your abdomen more clearly.

-Your surgeon inserts the laparoscope next.
+Your surgeon will insert the laparoscope through or under your belly button.
 There’s a small camera on the top of the laparoscope that allows them to see your internal organs on a screen.
 Your surgeon may make additional incisions to get a better view.
-This can take up to 45 minutes.

-When endometriosis or scar tissue is found, your surgeon will use one of several surgical techniques to treat it.
+When endometriosis or scar tissue is found, your surgeon will likely use one of several techniques to treat it.
 These include:

-- Endometrial ablation.
+- ablation.
 This procedure uses freezing, heating, electricity, or laser beams to destroy the tissue.

 Once the procedure is finished, your surgeon will close the incision with several stitches.